 What are the parent strains of White Widow?

-How much THC does White Widow contain?
+How long does White Widow take to flower indoors?